TehillahK/WinnipegSportsGroupProjects/README.md

     - If you wish to know how to clone a repository, [refer to this guide](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).
 3. Once downloaded, open up Android Studio and import the project, navigating to where you saved your downloaded file.
 4. Build the project from our gradle file through `Build > Make Project`
-5. In order to run the project you will need an Android emulator running with a minimum sdk of Android 23, up to a SDK of 30.
+5. In order to run the project you will need an Android emulator running with a minimum SDK of Android 23, up to a SDK of 30.
     - The app is tested and guaranteed to run on a Nexus 7 API 30
 6. Run the project.